GetStream/stream-chat-swift/docusaurus/docs/iOS/uikit/guides/message-composer-custom-attachments.md

 :::

 ### Show the media picker in a different view
 In case you want to bypass the action sheet when tapping the attachments button, you can, by overriding the `showAttachmentsPicker(sender: UIButton)` and do an implementation from scratch on how you want to present the attachments picker.
-For example, let's see how you could show the attachments picker as a view replacing the keyboard by using the `inputView` of the composer's textField:
+For example, let's see how you could show the attachments picker as a view replacing the keyboard by using the `inputView` of the composer's `textField`:
 ```swift
 class CustomComposerVC: ComposerVC {